Lav15/lavjain.github.io/portfolio/supplychain.md

+---
+title: ""
+---
-# Supply Chain & Planning Portfolio
+# Supply Chain and Planning Portfolio

 _*All projects listed were delivered within corporate enterprise environments; technical source code is proprietary and cannot be shared._